denoland/manual/introduction.md

 # Introduction

-> This PR aims to demo the PR preview status check.
+> This PR aims to demo the PR preview status check & deployment.

 Deno is a JavaScript/TypeScript runtime with secure defaults and a great developer experience.